 New Rental Assistance Program Set to Launch on September 1, 2020

 September 1, 2020 marks an important date for co-ops that began under federal funding programs.
 CMHC’s new Rental Assistance Program (RAP, also known as FCHI-2, or the Federal Community Housing Initiative – Phase 2) is about to launch.
-The co-op housing sector lobbied hard for the Federal government to respond to the challenge of expiring operating agreements and RAP is the successful result of those efforts.
+The co-op housing sector lobbied hard for the federal government to respond to the challenge of expiring operating agreements.
+RAP is the successful result of those efforts.

 RAP focuses on low-income households and does not offer support for general co-op operations.
 More specifically:

-- Section 95 co-ops that have already seen their original operating agreement expire (after March 31, 2016) and which have been benefiting from an FCHI-Phase 1 extension agreement will be the first to transition to the new program and will already have made arrangements through The Agency for Co-operative Housing and CMHC.
+- Section 95 co-ops that have already seen their original operating agreement expire (after March 31, 2016) and which have been benefiting from an FCHI-Phase 1 extension agreement will be the first to transition to the new program.
+They will already have made arrangements through The Agency for Co-operative Housing and CMHC.

 - Section 95 co-ops that have an operating agreement set to expire after September 1, 2020 will be contacted by CMHC near the end of their original agreement to offer them the option of enrolling in RAP.